-The 1841 census finds the household of 55 year old Edmund Houchen, described as a farmer, in Bow Street, Great Ellingham.
-Mary Houchen (also said to be aged 55), John and Stephen (Houchen) both aged 20 are with Edmund.
+The 1841 census finds the household of 55 year old farmer Edmund Houchen in Bow Street, Great Ellingham.
+With Edmund is Mary Houchen (also said to be aged 55), John Houchen and Stephen Houchen both aged 20.
 It is worth remembering that the ages given on the 1841 census were rounded down to the nearest multiple of 5.
 Accordingly the ages of Edmund and members of his household are not likely to be accurate.

 Ten years later, Edmund and his wife Mary are still living in Bow Street.
 Although the census lists Edmund as Edward, I believe this is an error by the enumerator – errors on census returns are not uncommon.

 The census confirms that Edmund was born in Great Ellingham and his wife, Mary, in Hingham.
 They are said to be 66 and 64 respectively.
-Edmund is stated to be a farmer of 12 acres employing one man.
+Edmund is farming 12 acres and employing one man.

-Edmund was one of at least twelve children born to Stephen and Sarah Houchen.
+Edmund was one of at least twelve children born to Stephen and Sarah Houchen (née Ashby).
 His parents were married in the Church of St James at Great Ellingham on the 14th February, 1782.
-Both parties were single and, at the time of the marriage, were living in Great Ellingham.
-Stephen Houchen signed the Marriage Register but Sarah Ashby (Ashbey) put her mark ‘X’.
+Edmund was baptised on the 14th March, 1784.

 Edmund Houchen & Mary Taylor

-Around the age of 26 years, Edmund Houchen married Mary Taylor in the Parish Church at Mary’s home town of Hingham.
+Around the age of 26 years, Edmund Houchen married Mary Taylor in the Parish Church of Hingham.
 Mary was some two years younger than Edmund.

-Baptisms for the Houchen family appear in the Little Ellingham Parish Registers including baptims between 1815 and 1820 for Edmund and Mary (as Marianne) Houchen’s children James, John and Stephen.
+Baptisms for the Houchen family appear in the Little Ellingham Parish Registers.
+These entries include the baptisms between 1815 and 1820 of Edmund and Mary Houchen’s children James, John and Stephen.
 Their son Edmund was baptised in the Parish Church at Great Ellingham in 1812.

 Following Edmund’s death, Mary Houchen continued to live in Bow Street.
-The 1861 census finds Mary farming 17 acres in Bow Street and said to be aged 70.
-A burial appears in the Great Ellingham Parish Register on February 12th, 1864 for Mary Houchen aged 78 years.
+The 1861 census finds 70 year old Mary Houchen farming 17 acres in Bow Street.

 Will (copy) of Edmund Houchin, thatcher of Great Ellingham.
 Pomeroy Collection.
 ID8801.
 Box 79/71/1.
 Bundle 12.
 Wymondham Town Archive, 14 Middleton Street, Wymondham NR18 0AD.